Sahil091-cell/Heart_Disease_Predictor/README.md

 Train the model and generate predictions.

-🌟Use of Logistic Agression and Random Forest:
+🌟Use of Logistic Reagression and Random Forest:

 They are basically used to train our model in such a way that it coverts the dataset in a way that our model understands and trained.